Code-Institute-Submissions/crwst/README.md

 Like the products page, the user can see the total number of blogs and if searched the number of results for that keyword.

-Superusers can see edit/delete buttons.
+Superusers can see edit/delete buttons for each individual blog.

 * Blog detail